 These media sources have a slight to moderate liberal bias.
 They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor liberal causes.
 These sources are generally trustworthy for information, but may require further investigation.
 See all Left-Center sources.

-- Overall, we rate CNBC Left-Center Biased based on story selection that leans left and High for factual reporting due to thorough sourcing and a clean fact check record.
+- Overall, we rate CNBC Left-Center Biased based on story selection that leans left.
+We also rate them Mostly Factual in reporting rather than High due to two failed fact checks.

 Funded by / Ownership